D3lt4lph4/slurm_job_examples/README.md

 pip install numpy --user
 ```

-Please not that loading and stuff can be done out of a slurm script.
+Please not that loading and installing and stuff can be done out of a slurm script.

 ### Sharing the system with others

 When starting calculation on a distributed system, please always be aware that other users may want to use the system.
-Thus if you do not plan to use all the resources of a node, do not put the "exclusive" option, use the "share".
-If the "share" option is used, be aware that slurm will only lock one CPU core if the desired number is not specified.
+Thus if you do not plan to use all the resources of a node, do not put the "exclusive" option, use instead "share".
+If the "share" option is used, be aware that **slurm will only lock one CPU core if the desired number is not specified.**

 The recommendation is, if there is no special need for a high number of CPUs to ask for N_CPU * N_RESERVED_GPU / N_GPU.
 For instance on a node with 4 GPUs and 32 CPUs it is recommended to ask for 8 CPUs per reserved GPU.